The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Results

-{ The good fit between the specular reflection IBM and the doubly periodic Poiseuille continuum model raises the question of how the doubly periodic model's symmetry constraints on $\psi$ and $\parone{\psi}{y}$ at $y=\pm1$ compare to the literature \citep{jiang2019dispersion,jiang2020dispersion}.
-From figure \ref{WallDistr}, we note that at the walls, the cell probability density distributions satisfy $\psi(\theta,\pm1)=\psi(\theta+\pi,\pm1)$.
-With the periodic boundary, the derivative satisfies $\parone{\psi}{y}(\theta,\pm1)=-\parone{\psi}{y}(\theta+\pi,\pm1)$.
+{ The good fit between the specular reflection IBM and the doubly periodic Poiseuille continuum model raises the question of how the doubly periodic model's symmetry constraints on $\psi$ and $\parone{\psi}{y}$ at $y=\pm1$ relate to the literature \citep{jiang2019dispersion,jiang2020dispersion}.
+From figure \ref{WallDistr}, we note that near the walls, the equilibrium cell probability density distributions satisfy $\psi(\theta,\pm1)=\psi(\theta+\pi,\pm1)$.
+With the periodic boundary cases (figures \ref{WallDistr}a--f), the derivative satisfies $\parone{\psi}{y}(\theta,\pm1)=-\parone{\psi}{y}(\theta+\pi,\pm1)$.
 The combination of these symmetries ensure that the flux condition $J_\theta(\pm1)=-J_{\theta+\pi}(\pm1)$ and the integral no-flux boundary condition and impermeability are satisfied for the equilibrium problem.
 We note that this observed boundary flux relationship differs from \citet{jiang2019dispersion,jiang2021transient}, in which for their time evolving continuum models with non-uniform initial condition, the flux condition itself was prescribed to be specular, by imposing the equivalent of $J_\theta(\pm1)=-J_{2\pi-\theta}(\pm1)$, through the constraints $\psi(\theta,\pm1)=\psi(2\pi-\theta,\pm1)$ and $\parone{\psi}{y}(\theta,\pm1)=-\parone{\psi}{y}(2\pi-\theta,\pm1)$, in our coordinate system.
-We note that their imposed conditions satisfy the no-flux condition, and though the bulk results are consistent across their and our models, we do not find agreement between their imposed wall behaviours and those that emerge in our equilibrium studies.
-We find from our IBMs that imposing specular reflection in instantaneous wall interactions does not result in a long-term distribution in the equilibrium solution which satisfies $\psi(\theta,\pm1)=\psi(2\pi-\theta,\pm1)$.
-Therefore, the boundary conditions used by \citet{jiang2019dispersion,jiang2021transient} are not consistent with the distribution that naturally emerges from our IBM with specular reflection and that also emerges as the `boundary solution' in the doubly Poiseuille periodic continuum model. }
+This was then compared to a double Poiseuille with half channel flows being in the same direction which has a jump in shear at $y=\pm1$.
+We note that the imposed conditions in \cite{jiang2019dispersion} satisfy the no-flux condition, and though the bulk results are consistent across \cite{jiang2019dispersion} and our model, the imposed wall behaviours in \cite{jiang2019dispersion} differ from those that emerge in our equilibrium studies.
+We find from our IBMs that imposing specular reflection in instantaneous wall interactions does not result in a long-term distribution in the equilibrium solution which satisfies $\psi(\theta,\pm1)=\psi(2\pi-\theta,\pm1)$ as no enhanced cell accumulation is seen near $y=-1$ at values just below $\theta=\pi,2\pi$ (figures \ref{compareSpecBivariate}a--c and figures \ref{WallDistr}g--i).
+Therefore, the boundary conditions used by \citet{jiang2019dispersion,jiang2021transient} are not consistent with the distribution that naturally emerges from our IBM with specular reflection and that also emerges as the `boundary solution' in the doubly Poiseuille periodic continuum model.
+As both systems satisfy the no-flux and the expectated bulk flow dynamics, this reinforces the importance and sensitivity in the choice of constraints when developing continuum models for active suspension dynamics. }